benlau/quickfuture/README.md

 Quick Future
 ============

-Quick Future is a wrapper of QFuture for QML.
+Quick Future is a QML wrapper of QFuture.

-This project is still under construction.
+This project is still under development.

 **Example**